 What VIVO did for BCCI in 2016, Dream 11 did in 2020.
 After the Chinese Mobile manufacturer pulled out of the deal, the fantasy sports platform came on board and made a deal for 222 Crore.
 After this deal, BCCI received 217.80 crores less from the previous contract with Vivo.

 Dream 11 is one of the world’s top fantasy platforms and the deal seemed to work wonders for them.
-It became a household name due to their smart marketing strategies and catchy advertisement during the recent season of IPL.
+It became a household name due to its smart marketing strategies and catchy advertisement during the recent season of IPL.

 The brand IPL seems to be unstoppable at the moment and by virtue of that, we will continue to see staggering amounts for the title sponsorship in the upcoming seasons.
 For the upcoming seasons, Dream XI is to pay 240 crores for the 2nd year and 240 crores for the 3rd year.